 Plant is rich in flavonoids.
 It contains a 5,6,7,4’-tetrahydroxy-methoxy-flavone, batalifolin, and essential oil.
 Leaves contain polyphenolic substances, ellagic, gallic and 3-O-methylellagic acids, Beta-sitosterol, kaempferol, kaempferol glocosides and quercetin.

 Plant is used as tonic and antiscorbutic.
 Paste is applied for healing wounds.

 Leaves are the edible parts.
 A fully-grown leaf is heart-shaped, 10 to 15 cm long and 8 to 12 cm wide with round lamella.
 Leaves are simple, stalked, pale greenish and dorsiventral.
-Usually 10 to 15 leaves of the terminal shoot remain soft and are used as spice either in raw in salad or in cooking.
+Usually, 10 to 15 leaves of the terminal shoot remain soft and are used as spice either in raw in salad or in cooking.
 The leaves become yellowish with the age and gradually die off form the lowest one, as usual.
-Leaves are used as, sex stimulant and extract of leaves exerts anti-tumor activity in cancer.
+Leaves are used as a sex stimulant and extract of leaves exerts anti-tumor activity in cancer.
 It is also useful against leucorrhoea and is diuretic and vermifuge.
 It is a symbol for long life as believed by the Monipuri people.
 Leaves contain alkaloids and phenols like chavicol, arakene, and diastases.